 Medicare-qualified beneficiaries can rest easy knowing there’s a company out there that will work with them.
 For almost 50 years, they’ve been providing custom policies to meet the demanding needs of members all across America.

 Currently, United American only offers Medicare Supplement plans.
-As of now, they do not offer Medicare Advantage or Part D prescription drug plans.
+Currently, they do not offer Medicare Advantage or Part D prescription drug plans.

 Medicare supplement insurance is designed to fill in the gaps left by traditional Medicare.
 It provides coverage for areas where it lacks, such as deductibles and copayments but not coinsurance.

 Medicare is a great program for eligible beneficiaries who need assistance with their medical expenses.
-There are 10 different policies lettered A-N. Each one provides its own set of benefits that are standardized by the federal government.
+There are 10 different policies, lettered A-N. Each one provides its own set of benefits that the federal government standardizes.
 This means benefits won’t change between carriers.

 The below states have limited letter plan options through United American:

 The most popular letter plans include Plan G, Plan N, and for those eligible, Plan F. If you became eligible for Medicare after 2020, you’re considered newly eligible.
-This means you cannot enroll in Plan F. If you fall in this category, Plan G will get you the most benefits.
+This means you cannot enroll in Plan F. If you fall in this category, Plan G will benefit you most.

 If you’re looking for a cost-sharing plan, which will keep your premium lower, you’ll want to look at Plan K or Plan L. Plan K will cover 50% of your cost-sharing, while Plan L will cover 75% of your cost-sharing.

 When you first start your Part B, enrolling in a Medigap plan is the best time.
 When your Part B becomes effective, your 6-month Open Enrollment Period for a Medicare Supplement plan beings; during this window, you can enroll in any letter plan you choose without going through medical underwriting.